canonical/lxd-ui/README.md

 # LXD-UI

-Web UI on top of LXD.
-Make container and VM management easy and accessible.
+LXD-UI is a browser frontend for LXD.
+It enables easy and accessible container and virtual machine management.
 Targets small and large scale private clouds.

 # Setting up for development